 Mr. Austin is a leader and a problem solver.
-His combined years of service for our community and in law enforcement have given him a broad view of our community.
+His combined years of service to our community and in law enforcement have provided him with a broad view of our community.

 “By serving the citizens of my hometown, it is my honor and privilege to make Sanford the best it can be.”

 Commissioner Austin is supported by his wife Marnie and his two grown children Parker and Sawyer.

 Commissioner Patty Mahany was re-elected in November 2020 in the general election.
 Her current term will end December 2024.

 Commissioner Mahany is the former President of the Woman’s Club of Sanford, 2012-2014, Vice President of the Sanford Airport Memorial Committee, (the group responsible for designing, funding and building Naval Air Station Sanford’s Memorial Park) and restoring the aircraft currently on display at that venue.

 Patty Mahany also serves on the Council of Local Governments (CALNO), the Seminole County Community Development Block Grant Board, the Seminole County Public Schools Facilities Planning Committee, and the current Commission member and co-founder of the Sanford Task Force on Homelessness.